Tribute in Light: Background

 After the September 11 attacks, several people independently conceived the idea of using lights for remembrance.
 These efforts were merged under the umbrella of the Municipal Art Society and Creative Time.

 Tribute in Light began construction on March 11, 2002, and initially ran as a temporary installation from March 11 to April 14, 2002, and it ran again on September 11, 2003, to mark the second anniversary of the attack.
 Since then, it has been repeated every year on September 11.
+It was originally located at a vacant lot in Battery Park City at West and Vesey Streets and later moved to the top of the Battery Parking Garage.
 It was announced that 2008 would be its final year, but the tribute was continued in 2009.

 On December 17, 2009, it was confirmed that the tribute would continue through the tenth anniversary of the attacks in 2011.
-In 2012, plans were underway for the National September 11 Memorial & Museum to assume the lease for the MTA property used during this tribute, and to begin transitioning operation of the tribute from the Municipal Art Society parking garage at The Battery to the National September 11 memorial foundation.
-However, the moving of the tribute has not yet occurred as of 2025.
+In 2012, plans were underway for the National September 11 Memorial & Museum to assume the lease for the MTA property used during this tribute, and to begin transitioning operation of the tribute from the Municipal Art Society parking garage at The Battery to the National September 11 Memorial fountains.
+However, the moving of the tribute has not yet occurred as of 2026.